mxcrawford/Mendix-AWS-Rekognition/README.md

 ## AWS Build

 ### Amazon S3 Dataset
-The image dataset used in the webinar is available here: [Cars Folder](/rekognition-dataset/)
+The image dataset used in the webinar is available here: [Cars.zip](https://s3.eu-central-1.amazonaws.com/mendixdemo.com/aws/cars.zip)

 1. Sign in to the AWS Management Console and open the Amazon S3 console at https://console.aws.amazon.com/s3/.
 2. Choose Create bucket.